Lloyd's of London to announce new EU outpost in coming months

 "We want to have a real presence in Europe with underwriters having the ability to underwrite.
 It will be a mixture of people from various departments such as regulatory, compliance, risk management etc".

-"I'm confident London will remain a very powerful financial center whatever happens with Brexit," Nelson said.

-"The danger is that a lot of business that might have stayed in Britain and within Europe may move to the U.S."

-(Reporting by Pamela Barbaglia; Writing by Carolyn Cohn; Editing by Mark Potter)
+(Reporting by Pamela Barbaglia; writing by Rachel Armstrong; editing by Anjuli Davies)